-Mild to Moderate Support Needs Credential: Special Education
+Mild to Moderate Support Needs Education Specialist Preliminary Credential

-The Education Specialist Preliminary Credential program in Mild to Moderate Support Needs (MMSN) prepares teachers to work with K-12 transition age students identified with mild to moderate support needs, including learning disabilities, English language learners with language/learning disabilities, emotional disturbance, speech and language disabilities, autism, visual or auditory processing difficulties, and mild intellectual disabilities.
+The Education Specialist Preliminary Credential program in Mild to Moderate Support Needs (MMSN) prepares teachers to work with K-12 transition age students identified with mild to moderate support needs, including specific learning disabilities; autism; emotional disturbance; intellectual disability; multiple disabilities; orthopedic impairment; other health impairment; specific learning disability; traumatic brain injury; and authorizes service in grades K–12, transitional kindergarten, and in classes organized primarily for adults through age 22.

-The MMSN program provides instruction and applied experiences in legal issues, psychoeducational assessment, data-based decision making, instructional programming, behavior management, culturally responsive pedagogy, and collaboration and co-teaching among general and special educators to promote inclusive education.
-Credential candidates learn to develop close relationships with students and their families, and apply specialized techniques in numerous educational settings.
-In addition, 600 hours of supervised clinical fieldwork and student teaching ensures that teacher candidates are able to apply the knowledge and skills acquired through course content and assignments to the instruction of students with mild to moderate support needs in urban school settings.
+The MMSN program provides instruction and applied experiences in legal issues, evaluation and assessment, data-based decision making, instructional programming, positive behavior supports, culturally responsive pedagogy, and collaboration and co-teaching among general and special educators to promote inclusive education.
+Credential candidates learn to develop collaborative relationships with students and their families, and apply specialized techniques in numerous educational settings.
+In addition, 600 hours of supervised clinical fieldwork and student teaching ensure that teacher candidates can apply the knowledge and skills acquired through course content and assignments to the instruction of students with mild-to-moderate support needs in public school settings.
+In addition to the preliminary credential, some students may qualify for the Intern Teaching Option, which will add an additional 3 units to the credential.
+This is only open to intern teachers.

 Core (24 units)